 - Bulk mailing rates and most grants will not be extended to your church or ministry without 501(c)(3) status.

-To get a local pastor’s perspective on what 501(c)(3) means for him and his church, I reached out to Pastor Khalil Hakim of Shekinah Glory Praise and Worship Tabernacle in west Tulsa.
-He told me that without 501(c)(3) status it is “virtually impossible” to receive grants.
+To get a local pastor’s perspective on what 501(c)(3) means for him and his church, I reached out to Pastor Khalil Hakim of Shekinah Glory Praise and Worship Tabernacle in West Tulsa.
+He told me that without 501(c)(3) status, it is “virtually impossible” to receive grants.
 I asked him if he could put on a number on the amount that churches save by having 501(c)(3) designation, and it he said that it depends on the church’s ministry: “Does it provide free food?
-Does it provide after school services other social services that will enhance the community?
-The cost of these services can be expensive to a local ministry … with a 501(c)(3) status” government grants can assist with these costs.
+Does it provide after-school services and other social services that will enhance the community?
+The cost of these services can be expensive to a local ministry … with a 501(c)(3) status,” government grants can assist with these costs.

 The Gospels relate the tale of Jesus’ trip to a temple in Jerusalem.
-He finds that merchants have turned the temple into a market, which made him so angry that he took a whip and threw everyone out.
-People knew turning the Holy Temple into a marketplace was sinful, but they did it anyway because they were motivated by greed, just like racism and socio-economic oppression are born from selfishness and greed.
-Today’s Black Church teaches us to pray and love each other, which are great lessons, but it takes more than faith and altruism to fight this system of oppression.
-There must be a drive to fight for what is right, and it necessarily starts with knowledge of self and awareness of global realities.
+He finds that merchants have turned the temple into a market, which makes him so angry that he takes a whip and throws everyone out.
+People knew that turning the Holy Temple into a marketplace was sinful, but they did it anyway because greed motivated them, just as selfishness and greed gave rise to racism and socio-economic oppression.

-The Black Church sold that whip of righteous power and free speech for 501(c)(3) tax exempt status.
-North Tulsans’ life expectancy is an average of 10 years lower compared to South Tulsans, yet we have a church on every corner and all they can do to help our community is sit silently and pray quietly.
+The Black Church sold that whip of righteous power and free speech for 501(c)(3) tax-exempt status.
+North Tulsans have a life expectancy that averages 10 years lower than South Tulsans.
+Yet, we have a church on every corner.
+All they do to help our community is sit silently and pray quietly.

-An African Proverb says, “When you pray move your feet!”
+An African Proverb says, “When you pray, move your feet!”
 The proverb means that after you pray, you move.
-If you take one step and then God takes two.
-But if the Black Church can’t encourage African Americans to take the first steps toward bettering their lives, then their prayers are stunted.
+If you take one step, then God takes two.
+Failing to encourage African Americans in the Black Church stunts their prayers.